karimib/imp-qfe-demo-charm/README.md

 * [Practical Functional Encryption for Quadratic Functions with Applications to Predicate Encryption](https://eprint.iacr.org/2017/151.pdf)

+## Disclaimer:
+Disclaimer
+The code provided is for educational and research purposes only.
+It has not been reviewed, tested, or verified for security, reliability, or suitability in any environment.
+The code MUST NOT be used in production systems or for any purpose where failure, errors, or vulnerabilities could cause harm or damage.

+The authors and contributors make no warranties or guarantees, express or implied, regarding the code, including but not limited to its correctness, safety, or fitness for any particular purpose.
+All use of this code is at your own risk.
+The authors explicitly disclaim any and all liability for direct, indirect, incidental, or consequential damages arising from the use, misuse, or inability to use the code.

 ## Structure

 * [qfebounded.py](./qfebounded.py) contains the implementation of the scheme